-You have heard the saying “out of sight, out of mind,” and just as it relates to most things in life, this old adage applies to toxic mold.
+You have heard the saying “out of sight, out of mind,” and just as it relates to most things in life, this old adage applies to mold damage.
 If you have not spotted it in your home, you are probably unconcerned by the issue, but ignoring even the most subtle toxic mold symptoms can lead to a long list of health complications and financial problems.

-Four Signs of Mold Growth in Your House
+Four Signs of Mold Damage in Your House

 When you have mold growing in your home, sometimes a moldy smell will be the only noticeable clue.
 Never ignore any strange odor even if you are unable to find the source.
 Thoroughly inspecting for mold is essential before the problem gets worse.